Strong African American Families Program (SAAF)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to evaluate the effectiveness of the Strong African American Families Program (SAAF) to (a) be delivered with high levels of program adherence and (b) deter preadolescent youth’s risk behavior vulnerability by enhancing intervention-targeted youth and family protective processes.
+The purpose of the study was to evaluate the effectiveness of the Strong African American Families Program (SAAF) to (a) be delivered with high levels of program adherence and (b) deter preadolescent youth’s risk behavior vulnerability by enhancing intervention-targeted youth and family protective processes.
+Randomization occurred at the county level.
 Participants were randomly assigned to SAAF or to a waitlist control group for 1 year.
 Measures utilized include the Racial Socialization Scale, the Tolerance for Deviance Scale, the Interaction Behavior Questionnaire, and the Parental Communication About Sex Scale.
-Results indicate significant program effects on intervention-targeted parenting practices, youth self-regulatory processes, and problem behavior vulnerability indirectly via effects on targeted parenting and youth processes.
-Limitations include waitlist design precluded long-term follow-up and examination of behavioral outcomes, reliance on self-reported measures and length of follow-up.
+Results indicate that there were significant program effects on intervention-targeted parenting practices, youth self-regulatory processes, and problem behavior vulnerability indirectly via effects on targeted parenting and youth processes.
+Limitations include that the waitlist design precluded long-term follow-up and examination of behavioral outcomes, the reliance on self-reported measures, and the length of follow-up.

 Length of controlled postintervention follow-up: 3 months.